JIR91/CS290-Web-Development/assignment 2/README.md

 This directory contains my second website.
-The site is mean to be less flashy then last, but more formal.
+The site is meant to be less flashy than the last, but more formal.
-My goal for this assignment is to familiarize myself with css by implementing as many CSS properties within the instructions.
+This assignment aims to familiarize me with CSS by implementing as many CSS properties within the instructions.